Joy Division: Curtis's suicide and aftermath

 Morris said that even without Curtis's death, it is unlikely that Joy Division would have endured.
 The members had made a pact long before Curtis's death that, should any member leave, the remaining members would change the band name.
 The band re-formed as New Order, with Sumner on vocals; they later recruited Morris's girlfriend Gillian Gilbert as keyboardist and second guitarist.
 Gilbert had befriended the band and played guitar at a Joy Division performance when Curtis had been unable to play.

 New Order's debut single, "Ceremony" (1981), was formed from the last two songs written with Curtis.
-New Order struggled in their early years to escape the shadow of Joy Division, but went on to achieve far greater commercial success with a different, more upbeat and dance-orientated sound.
+New Order struggled in their early years to escape the shadow of Joy Division, but went on to achieve far greater commercial success with a different, more upbeat and dance-oriented sound.

 Various Joy Division outtakes and live material have been released.
 Still, featuring live tracks and rare recordings, was issued in 1981.
 Factory issued the Substance compilation in 1988, including several out-of-print singles.
 Permanent was released in 1995 by London Records, which had acquired the Joy Division catalogue after Factory's 1992 bankruptcy.
-A comprehensive box set, Heart and Soul, appeared in 1997.
+The comprehensive box set Heart and Soul was released in 1997.